boazbk/tcs/lec_08a_restricted_models.md

 4. $e = (e')^*$ where $e'$ is a regular expression.

-Finally we also allow the following "edge cases": $e = \emptyset$ and $e = ""$.^[These are the regular expressions corresponding to accepting no strings, and accepting only the empty string respectively.]
+Finally we also allow the following "edge cases": $e = \emptyset$ and $e = ""$.
+These are the regular expressions corresponding to accepting no strings, and accepting only the empty string respectively.
 :::

 We will drop parenthesis when they can be inferred from the context.